- Vitamin B3

 To prevent skin cancer

 A large study found that taking nicotinamide can reduce the risk of getting certain types of skin cancers.
+A few small studies suggest it may also reduce the occurrence of rough scaly patches.
 Additional long-term studies are needed.

 To treat acne and other skin conditions